Chowdhury-DSP/BYOD/README.md

 ## License

-BYOD is open source, and is licensed under the General Public License Version 3 (GPLv3).
+BYOD is open source, and is dual-licensed  under the General Public License Version 3.
+For more details, please see the [licensing documentation](./docs/Licensing.md).
 Enjoy!